aaaaarrp/Transformers-Accleration/README.md

 ## Train binarization model

-**CHECK CHECK** : Add optimized binarization code with novelty instead of IR net

 Training of binarization model is similar, you should specify argument `--quant_type` as 'binarization' and choose quantize method from ['basic', 'Optimized'] and set as argment `--quant_method`.
 However, for binarization method, `--bit_num` will not work since every parameter will be set as 1bit.
 Instead, you can binarize part of the model by specifying argument `--quant_pattern` as one of ['ALL', 'ALL_QK'], which means binarizing all model, all model with only query/key without value respectively.

-For example, if you want to train a model using basic binarization and binarize the whole model with QK, you can use command like
+For example, if you want to train a model using our optimized binarization method and binarize the whole model with QK, you can use command like

 ```
-python3 train_script.py --quant_type binarization --quant_method basic --quant_pattern ALL_QK
+python3 train_script.py --quant_type binarization --quant_method optimized --quant_pattern ALL_QK
 ```

 # Experiment and Results